dram1964/cloudarchitect/docs/azure/storage.md

 secure, scalable, managed, accessible.
 Azure storage encryption is enabled by default and cannot be disabled.

-Use the 'Firewalls and virtual networks' settings on your storage accounts to restrict access to specifici virtual networks or public IPs.
-Subnets and Virtual networks must exist in the same Azure region or region pair as the storage account.
+Four options are available for accessing Blob Storage:

+- AAD
+- Shared Keys for the Storage Account.
+Two 512-bit keys are created with every Storage Account.
+These keys can be used to grant full access to the Storage Account.
+It is recommended that these keys are regularly rotated.
+- Shared Access Signature: SAS keys grant access for a specified period of time.
+Three types of SAS key:
+    - User delegation SAS - secured with AAD credentials - only available for Blob Storage access
+    - Service SAS - secured with the SA shared keys - grants access to one of the four storage services in an account.
+    - Account SAS - secured with ths SA Shared keys - grants access to the services in the SA and also to service-level operations
+- Public: read-only anonymous access.
+To enable public access to containers or blobs, public access must also be enabled for the Storage Account.

-Azure Storage access can be granted via AAD, Shared Keys for the Storage Account, SAS tokens or read-only anonymous access.
-SAS tokens granted access for a specified period of time.
-Stored access policies give you the option to revoke permissions without having to regenerate the storage account keys.
+Stored access policies can be associated to Service SAS keys, to give you the option to revoke permissions without having to regenerate the storage account keys.
+The only way to revoke permissions on ad-hoc SAS keys is to regenerate the SA Shared Keys

 ## Azure Blob Storage